 How to Request a New Bespoke Application

-Bespoke Applications are Win32 applications that can't be added to our Back Catalogue.
+Bespoke Applications are applications that can't be added to our Back Catalogue.

-It means the applications cannot be automatically updated and deployed to your tenants due to one or many reasons.
-Usually due to parameters that are provided by the application developer.
+It means the applications cannot be automatically updated and deployed to your tenants for one or more reasons.
+Usually, due to parameters that the application developer provides, such as license keys or custom install arguments.

 Why can't an application be added to the Back Catalogue?

-When you request for a new application to be added to our Back Catalogue there is no guarantee the application meets all the requirements.
+When you request a new application to be added to our Back Catalogue, there is no guarantee that the application meets all the requirements.
 For our packaging team to confirm whether the requested application is a good fit for back catalogue, they need to complete manual testing and investigation to discern this.
 Part of this testing includes packaging the application as bespoke.

 Requirements to submit a Bespoke Application request